High Availability (HA)

 The following diagram describes a write I/O flow, demonstrating these concepts:

 - Strong consistency guarantees that every acknowledged write can be viewed immediately and upon any failure.

 - Atomic updates guarantee that only the old or new data image is visible at any given point in time, enabling multiple parallel uncoordinated application updates.

 Auto switch to online

-When a cluster goes offline, the system tries to change it back to online after n seconds, by default.
-You can configure this by ???
+When a cluster goes offline, the system tries to change it back to online after 10 minutes, by default.
+You can modify this value in cluster.yml.
 The state of the cluster is not modified.
-If it was degraded when it went offline, it stays degraded when returns to online.
+If it was degraded when it went offline, it stays degraded when it returns to online.